Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Introduction and Statement of Main Results

-Theorem \ref{thm: main} focuses on three particular domains $\Omega$ with special geometry: $\mathbb{B}^3, \R^3_+$ and $\mathbb{B}^2 \times \R$.
-These are the only $3$-manifolds with constant mean and Gauss curvatures.
-Nevertheless, the mathematical analyses in this work are carried out on more general domains $\Omega$ with more general boundary conditions.
-The main technique is the potential estimates for systems of elliptic PDEs on regular (say, $C^{3,\alpha}$-) domains due to V.~A. Solonnikov (\cite{s1,s2}).
-We shall also utilise the representation formulae for the Green matrices of elliptic systems with constant-coefficient regular oblique derivative boundary conditions ({\it cf}.
-Sect.\,$6$ of Gilbarg--Trudinger \cite{gt}).

 The regularity theory for the incompressible Navier--Stokes equations has long been a central topic in PDE and mathematical hydrodynamics; {\it cf.} Constantin--Foias \cite{cfs}, Fefferman \cite{f}, Lemari\'{e}-Rieusset \cite{lr}, Temam \cite{temam}, Seregin \cite{s} and many references cited therein.
-One major problem in the regularity theory is the regularity criteria for weak solutions: under what conditions can a weak solution be the strong solution.
-In \cite{cf} Constantin and Fefferman first proposed the following {\em geometric regularity criterion}: For a weak solution to the Navier--Stokes equations on the {\em whole space} $\Omega = \R^3$, if there are constants $\rho, \Lambda>0$ such that
+One major problem in the regularity theory is concerned with the regularity of weak solutions, {\it i.e.}, under what conditions can a weak solution be the strong solution.
+In \cite{cf} Constantin and Fefferman first proposed the following {\em geometric regularity condition}: For a weak solution to the Navier--Stokes equations on the {\em whole space} $\Omega = \R^3$, if there are constants $\rho, \Lambda>0$ such that